 5 Books About Self Harm

-Girl in Pieces | A girl is passing through a hard life in a mental hospital and dealing with her mental illness. | 4.1 |
+Girl in Pieces by Kathleen GlasgowA girl is going through a hard life in a mental hospital and dealing with her mental illness.4.1

-Scars | A girl is dealing with her traumatized event, and her therapist is trying to help her. | 4.1 |
+Scars by Cheryl RainfieldA girl is dealing with her traumatized event, and her therapist is trying to help her.4.1

-Willow | The story focuses on a romantic relationship where the heroine struggles with her loneliness and self-harm issues. | 4.1 |
+Willow by Julia HobanThe story focuses on a romantic relationship where the heroine struggles with her loneliness and self-harm issues.4.1

-Wintergirls | Two friends are trying to save themselves where the crime scene happens. | 3.9 |
+Wintergirls by Laurie Halse AndersonTwo friends are trying to save themselves where the crime scene happens.3.9

-Suicide Notes | The story is an autobiography of a boy having a disorder in a hospital. | 3.8 |
+Suicide Notes by Michael ThoThe story is an autobiography of a boy having a disorder in a hospital.3.8

 1. Girl in Pieces

 This book follows a girl who self-harms.
 Even though it’s a big part of the story, it’s not the main focus.
 It’s because this girl has all the reasons in the world to self-harm.
 You get to feel this girl by the name of Charlie.
-She has been homeless, and you get to full her story.
+She has been homeless, and you get to tell her story.
 You see a lot about how these secrets she’s been hiding come forth throughout the story.

 In the first part, Charlie’s completely quiet.
-It starts in a mental hospital that she’s come to because her friends found her bleeding where she’s cut up her arms, and she doesn’t speak at all.
+It starts in a mental hospital that she’s come to because her friends found her bleeding, where she’s cut up her arms, and she doesn’t speak at all.
 You can’t go through her thoughts in the beginning part of the book, and then it’s divided into three parts.
 The first one is she’s in a mental hospital.
-The second she comes out and discovers the third one.
+The second, she comes out and discovers the third one.

-So, I can relate to this story, even though I haven’t gone through half of the things that she’s gone through.
+So, I can relate to this story, even though I haven’t gone through half of the things she’s gone through.
 But we say we still have the same thoughts, which makes this book relatable.
-There’s one important part Charlie talks a little bit about self-harm when she’s in the mental hospital.
+There’s one important part: Charlie talks a little bit about self-harm when she’s in the mental hospital.
 If you self-harm, then don’t read this book.
-If you know someone who self-harms, you must read it to understand them or help them.
+If you know someone who self-harms, you must read it to understand or help them.

 Author: Kathleen Glasgow